13 Incredible Key West Resorts Near the Beach

 You might find it hard deciding on what activities to indulge in with so many architectural sights and museums nearby, including The Ernest Hemingway Home and Museum.
 Can’t decide between adventure and relaxation?
 You don’t have to at The Reach A Waldorf Astoria Resort, where you can spend the morning scuba diving, dolphin watching or deep-sea fishing, before enjoying an afternoon by the pool with popsicles and chilled eucalyptus towels.

-Time sure speeds up when you’re enjoying everything available at The Inn at Key West, which somehow manages to keep surprising you with more activities, breathtaking nature and lavish inclusions.
+Time sure speeds up when you’re enjoying everything available at Havana Cabana at Key West, which somehow manages to keep surprising you with more activities, breathtaking nature and lavish inclusions.
 You’ll likely fall head over heels in love with this beach resort’s freshwater pool, which is the largest on the island and is surrounded by lush tropical gardens and umbrellaed loungers.

 Food and cocktails are served poolside, or you can enjoy an alfresco breakfast buffet at the on-site Oasis Cafe & Tiki Bar.
 Embrace the resort’s prime location by staying in one of the premium ocean view rooms or suites.
 These luxurious abodes are fit for Beyonce, boasting private balconies with beach views, blackout curtains, rain showers and heavenly king-sized beds.